 You tend to touch everything, run your hands along walls and fiddle absent mindedly twiddling sconces and anything else that comes to hand.
 This gives you a chance to stumble upon secret doors and compartments without really looking.

-Pick up any weapon and you know how to use it without penalty at skill level 1
+Pick up any weapon and you know how to use it without penalty at skill level 1 (Not sure this is valid/how it would work in new combat system)

 You have a contact either in the government / aristocracy or the underworld